BillmanH/simple-digital-twin/README.md

 A fork of [Deploy a Python (Django) web app to Azure App Service - Sample Application](https://github.com/Azure-Samples/msdocs-python-django-webapp-quickstart)

 ## What makes this template different?
+I usually spend a lot of time reconfiguring the MSFT base templates to run in an enterprise setting.
+This is my attempt to make it more turn-key.
+However, this is specific for my deployment style.
+Please let me know in the issues if you deploy differently.

 * Incorporates AAD form the start, no user/password login.
 * All secrets come from env vars (for deployment in Azure App Service).
 * Data Science / Analytics focused